united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 OPC UA, often complex, can be streamlined using our Benthos-based OPC UA connector accessible from the Management Console.

-### Visualize Connections or Network Devices
+### Visualize Network Devices or External Services

-From the **Network View**, you can visualize the connections or network devices a UMH instance is connected to.
-This view provides the latest status of both the instances and the network devices, the latter also showing the latency in milliseconds.
+In the **Network View**, you can visualize the network devices a UMH instance is connected to.
+This view provides the latest status of both the instances and the network devices, including external services.

+**Network devices** encompass physical devices with IP addresses as well as virtual devices that may exist in cloud environments or services accessed over the network, such as ERP systems with REST interfaces. **External services** refer to any services accessed externally, whether they are hosted on-premises or in the cloud.

 ![Network View](/images/getstarted/dataAcquisitionManipulation/networkViewDevice.png?width=80%)

+You can also monitor the status of each UMH instance and the network devices it's connected to.
+If a device is marked in red, it indicates an unhealthy connection, this could be due to various reasons such as high latency or being unreachable.
+While green indicates a healthy connection.

 ### Create a Connection with the Management Console

-From the **Component View**, in the **Connection Management** tab, you'll also find all your connections alongside their status, but with more detailed information, as well as connection and data source configuration options.
+To add a new network device or external service, navigate to the **Component View** and access the **Connection Management** tab.
+Here, you'll find all your connections alongside their status, including more detailed information and configuration options for both connections and data sources.

 ![Connection Management](/images/getstarted/dataAcquisitionManipulation/connectionManagement.png?width=80%)